f1l88/wafcore/README.md

     statements:
       - inspect:
           Header:
-            key: "custom"
+            key: "hello"
         negate_statement: false
         match_type: "Contains"
-        match_string: "hello"
+        match_string: "world"
 ```

-This rule only allows requests which have a header named `custom` set to `hello`.
+This rule only allows requests which have a header named `hello` set to `world`.
 For a description of the various fields, please refer to this [document](./documentation/config.md).

 ## Contributing